A conservation area is an area considered to be of:

 Where a boundary is complex, you may need to refer to a map to view the conservation area boundaries.
 Maps are available by going to the the relevant conservation area below

-What is the special interest of a conservation area?
+The special interest of a conservation area

 The special interest of each conservation area is defined differently.